Montgomery School Community Association (MSCA)

-When you join the Montgomery School Community, you are also welcomed into the Montgomery School Community Association (MSCA), whose focus is improving each student’s school experience.
+When you join the Montgomery School community, you are also welcomed into the Montgomery School Community Association (MSCA), whose focus is improving each student’s school experience.
 The MSCA, run by volunteers, and led by elected parent officers, supports the School by helping to organize a variety of events and volunteer activities.
 All parents are encouraged and welcomed to participate, but the level of participation and involvement is up to you.
-Any time you can give to the MSCA is greatly appreciated!
-You will find information about our activities and meetings in several places, including the Schoolhouse News that is sent to you each Thursday.
-We hope that you will be as active as possible in the MSCA, and we look forward to your input!
+Any and all help is greatly appreciated!

 All MSCA meetings are held in the Dining Room at 9:00 am following the Friday chapel program, and usually last about one hour.
 Younger children are welcome to attend with their parents.

-Contact one of the MSCA Officers, your Homeroom/Class Parent, a committee head, or the Development Office.
+- Contact one of the MSCA Officers, your Homeroom/Class Parent, a committee head, or the Development Office to inquire about volunteer opportunities.

 - Homeroom Parent